-American communities have already experienced devastating tornados and floods in 2020.
-Hurricane season starts on June 1, and wildfires are a year-round threat.
+American communities have already experienced devastating tornadoes and floods in 2020.
+Hurricane season started on June 1, and wildfires are a year-round threat.
 Quarantines and social distancing present significant new challenges for preparing for – and recovering from – natural catastrophes.
 Furthermore, insurance industry stability is our top priority as we address this increase in natural catastrophe frequency.

 Insurers have implemented contingency plans due to COVID-19 and stand ready to assist policyholders by processing and paying claims as quickly as possible, even when working remotely.
 Insurers are deploying a variety of technology solutions to protect policyholders, employees, and repair workers during social distancing.

 Long before COVID-19, insurers had begun using advanced technology to better serve their customers and increase the speed in which claims were processed.
 Now that COVID-19 is here, this forward-thinking approach is doing more than just expediting the claims process; it is keeping customers safer by reducing or eliminating the need for in person interactions.

 - Insurers use innovative technology, like drones, that enables them to view damaged property remotely.
 The use of advanced remote-viewing technology helps insurers evaluate and pay claims faster; get customers the assistance they need expeditiously; and keep all parties safe by reducing in person interactions.

 - For some insurers, the time from claim assignment to estimated completion for a virtually inspected claim can be more than twice as fast as a traditionally inspected claim, getting the check into the customer’s hands that much sooner.

 - Besides speed, the process also gives the customer a greater sense of control while eliminating the hassle of scheduling an in-person inspection.

 - One great example of company innovation is the use of a specialized 3D modeling app.